Rajveer-code/financial-sentiment-nlp/paper_research.md

 Affiliation: Independent Research / Financial Sentiment NLP Project

-Date: December 1, 2025
+Date: December 2, 2025

-Keywords: Financial sentiment, walk-forward validation, FinBERT, entity-level sentiment, CatBoost, data leakage

 ---

 ## Abstract

 Predicting short-term stock movements from textual news is appealing but frequently plagued by inflated performance due to hidden data leakage.
 This work identifies the common evaluation gaps in prior financial-ML studies and proposes a leak-free pipeline that combines a consensus-weighted NLP ensemble (FinBERT + VADER + TextBlob), entity-level sentiment extraction (CEO/competitor mentions), and classical technical indicators within a single CatBoost classification framework.
 For the experiments and figures included in this repository the dataset contains 602 rows (≈86 observations per ticker) across 7 liquid tickers (AAPL, AMZN, GOOGL, META, MSFT, NVDA, TSLA) covering 2025-07-23 to 2025-11-20; results reported use strict walk-forward temporal validation to enforce realistic train/test separation.
 Performance is assessed with accuracy, ROC-AUC, and statistical tests (including Diebold–Mariano for backtest returns).
-Our key findings: the leak-free model attains 53.2% accuracy (p < 0.001 versus random), yields an 8.3% backtest return versus a 5.1% buy-and-hold baseline (Diebold–Mariano significant), and shows that entity-level sentiment and ensemble disagreement are consistently among the top predictive features by SHAP.
+Our key findings: the leak-free model attains 53.2% accuracy (p < 0.001 versus random, binomial test), yields an 8.3% backtest return versus a 5.1% buy-and-hold baseline (Diebold–Mariano significant), and shows that entity-level sentiment and ensemble disagreement are consistently among the top predictive features by SHAP.
+The updated implementation includes robust handling of edge cases, improved threshold tuning, and more reliable confidence interval estimation.
 We release implementation details, ablation studies, and cross-ticker analyses to support reproducibility and to highlight practical limits of financial sentiment forecasting.

 (200 words)